Things to do in Melbourne

 One of the more modern buildings at the Heide Museum of Modern Art (Visit Victoria)

-There is also a market here every second Saturday of the month, which is an additional treat if you can coincide your visit for one of those days.
+There is also a market here every second Saturday of the month, which is an additional treat if you can coincide your visit with one of those days.

 Immigration Museum